An Open Letter to Canadians

 it’s not too late.

-If we start choosing something different now.
+If we start choosing something different… now.

-with a sense of possibility, and deep gratitude for the land that holds us all,
+and deep gratitude for the land that holds us all,